Chinese frigate Xuzhou: Construction and career

 Xuzhou was launched on 30 September 2006 at the Huangpu Wenchong Shipyard in Guangzhou.
 She was commissioned on 1 January 2008 in Zhoushan.

-On September 26, 2014, Xuzhou, along with the East China Sea Fleet of the People’s Liberation Army Navy, organized a real-fire drill in a complex underwater acoustic environment in a certain area of the South China Sea, and conducted continuous attacks on submarines by surface fleets and successive submarine ambushes, and research and practice for other subjects.
+On 26 September 2014, Xuzhou, along with the East China Sea Fleet of the People's Liberation Army Navy, organized a real-fire drill in a complex underwater acoustic environment in a certain area of the South China Sea, and conducted continuous attacks on submarines by surface fleets and successive submarine ambushes, and research and practice for other subjects.

 In February 2016, Xuzhou launched a major exercise mission in the East China Sea.
-On March 20, an accident occurred when the oil pipeline ruptured on the way back.
+On 20 March, an accident occurred when the oil pipeline ruptured on the way back.
 Fortunately, the crew handled it in time to avoid flashover.
-On March 26, Xuzhou began to continue its mission.
+On 26 March, Xuzhou began to continue its mission.

-Xuzhou was deployed as part of China's 29th Escort Task Force in the Gulf of Aden during 2018, where it deployed it's helicopter along with Chinese Naval Special Forces to conduct VBSS operations.
+Xuzhou was deployed as part of China's 29th Escort Task Force in the Gulf of Aden during 2018, where it deployed its helicopter along with Chinese Naval Special Forces to conduct VBSS operations.

 Xuzhou was deployed as part of the 2023 Chinese military exercises around Taiwan, where it came within 5 km of ROCS Yi Yang.